beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 % 20th of July 2012

+\newpage

 # Introduction

-The Cloud computing model leverages virtualization to deliver computing resource to the users on-demand on a pay-per-use basis [@armbrust2010view; @buyya2009cloud].
+The Cloud computing model leverages virtualization to deliver computing resources to the users on-demand on a pay-per-use basis [@armbrust2010view; @buyya2009cloud].
 It provides the properties of self-service and elasticity enabling the users to dynamically adjust their resource consumption according to the current workload.
 These properties of the Cloud computing model allow one to avoid